 Imagens da Tunísia - Anfiteatro Romano de El Djem

 منظر عام, سيدي بو سعيد, تونس Sidi Bou Said, Tunisia | Flickr

 alain ibrahim's most interesting Flickr photos | Picssr

 The word Tunisia is derived from Tunis; a central urban hub and the capital of modern-day Tunisia.
 The present form of the name, with its Latinate suffix -ia, evolved ...

-Welcome to Tunisia.
-It may be but a slim wedge of North Africa’s vast horizontal expanse, but Tunisia has enough history and diverse natural beauty to pack a ...
+Explore Tunisia holidays and discover the best time and places to visit. | It may be but a slim wedge of North Africa’s vast horizontal expanse, but Tunisia has ...

 World news about Tunisia.
 Breaking news and archival information about its people, politics and economy from The New York Times.

 The U.S. Department of State warns U.S. citizens to avoid travel to southeastern Tunisia along the Libyan border as well as certain mountainous areas in the country ...

 History The early History.
 Since history has been recorded, there were Berber tribes living in what is now Tunisia.
 Most of them built little towns and ports along ...